 Pile animal skins around the bottom of the tree to introduce warmth and natural texture, and maximise sparkle with classic silver lametta, strung over the tree’s branches.

-Create a magical winter wonderland with a frost-tipped tree and decorations in icy tones of white, glass and the palest of blues.
+Create a magical winter wonderland with a frost-tipped, silver or white Christmas tree and decorations in icy tones of white, glass and the palest of blues.

 Baubles in a variety of finishes – misted glass, glittered, patterned – are given a fun spin when combined with ski-inspired decorations such as snowflakes, gondola cars and chair lifts, yet the pared-back palette makes sure the scheme stays sophisticated and sumptuous.

 Go big on fun this year, with vibrant decorations that really pack a color punch.
-If your home’s already a color-lover’s dream, pick one of your accent shades and build your tree’s scheme around it – layering a generous mix of bright, candy-coloured baubles in varying sizes.
+If your home’s already a color-lover’s dream, pick one of your accent shades and build your tree’s scheme around it – layering a generous mix of bright, candy-colored ornaments in varying sizes.

-Amara’s Regal Christmas collection champions traditional Christmas colors, using them in an opulent and theatrical decorating scheme.
+The Regal Christmas collection from Amara champions traditional Christmas colors, using them in an opulent and theatrical decorating scheme.

 Gold, deep bottle green, rich red and burgundy tick all the festive boxes, and are elevated thanks to luxe selection of finishes and patterns, from glittered to beaded, velvet to plaid.